Chese203/Cybersecurity-Engagements/HelpDesk_Vishing_Exercise.md

 ## Introduction

 Scattered Spider is a well-known threat actor group, operating across many cyber domains.
 Of particular note is their inclination towards social engineering attacks using native English speakers.
-This adds a new level of difficulty, requiring our employees to be doubly sure of to whom they're talking.
+This adds a new level of difficulty, requiring us to be doubly sure of to who we're working with on the phone.

+To ensure our HelpDesk is prepared for this emerging threat, my mentor and I prepared and executed a vishing attack against our HelpDesk.
+To emulate Scattered Spider's TTPs, we selected a remote executive as our impersonation target.
+This was a real person at the company, and using our Microsoft Defener's Attack Simulation toolkit, we were able to send emails as if they had come from him legitimate email.